Shapeshifting: Celtic mythology

-Pwyll was transformed by Arawn into Arawn's own shape, and Arawn transformed himself into Pwyll's, so that they could trade places for a year and a day.
+Pwyll was transformed by Arawn into Arawn's shape, and Arawn transformed himself into Pwyll's so that they could trade places for a year and a day.

-Llwyd ap Cil Coed transformed his wife and attendants into mice to attack a crop in revenge; when his wife is captured, he turned himself into three clergymen in succession to try to pay a ransom.
+Llwyd ap Cil Coed transformed his wife and attendants into mice to attack a crop in revenge; when his wife is captured, he turns himself into three clergymen in succession to try to pay a ransom.

 Math fab Mathonwy and Gwydion transform flowers into a woman named Blodeuwedd, and when she betrays her husband Lleu Llaw Gyffes, who is transformed into an eagle, they transform her again, into an owl.

-Gilfaethwy committed rape on Goewin, Math fab Mathonwy's virgin footholder, with help from his brother Gwydion.
-Both were transformed into animals, for one year each.
-Gwydion was transformed into a stag, sow and wolf, and Gilfaethwy into a hind, boar and she-wolf.
+Gilfaethwy raped Goewin, Math fab Mathonwy's virgin footholder, with help from his brother Gwydion.
+As punishment, Math turned them into different types of animals for one year each.
+Gwydion was transformed into a stag, sow, and wolf, and Gilfaethwy into a hind, boar, and she-wolf.
 Each year, they had a child.
 Math turned the three young animals into boys.

-Gwion, having accidentally taken some of the wisdom potion that Ceridwen was brewing for her son, fled from her through a succession of changes that she answered with changes of her own, ending with his being eaten, a grain of corn, by her as a hen.
-She became pregnant, and he was reborn in a new form, as Taliesin.
+Gwion, having accidentally taken the wisdom from a potion that Ceridwen was brewing for her son, fled from her through a succession of changes, which she answered with changes of her own.
+This ended when he turned into a grain of corn and she turned into a hen and ate him.
+She became pregnant, and he was reborn as a baby.
+He grew up to be the bard Taliesin.
+In the Book of Taliesin, he mentions many forms which he is able to take, including that of lantern-light.

-Tales abound about the selkie, a seal that can remove its skin to make contact with humans for only a short amount of time before it must return to the sea.
+Tales abound about the selkie, a seal that can remove its skin to make contact in human guise with people for only a short amount of time before it must return to the sea.
 Clan MacColdrum of Uist's foundation myths include a union between the founder of the clan and a shape-shifting selkie.
 Another such creature is the Scottish selkie, which needs its sealskin to regain its form.
 In The Great Silkie of Sule Skerry the (male) selkie seduces a human woman.
 Such stories surrounding these creatures are usually romantic tragedies.